 Jonathan Rowe, MA (UEA), Head of Sixth Form

-Philip Berry, BA (Bristol), Head of Spanish, Co-Curriculum Assistant, Head of Lower Sixth
+Philip Berry, BA (Bristol), Head of Lower Sixth

 After graduating from the University of Bristol with a BA in Hispanic Studies, Philip worked in the advertising industry for five years before undertaking a PGCE at the Institute of Education.
 He has been a Head of Year across different year groups and enjoys the pastoral opportunities that this offers.
 Philip is also Head of Spanish with the responsibility for ensuring excellent academic results.
 As Head of Lower Sixth, he helps guide boys in making the transition from GCSE to A Level study, setting them on the path to their future studies and employment – a role he greatly enjoys.